Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 ## 2. Extract entities/mentions frequency counts and pages

 Having the Wiki dump processed by the WikiExtractor in the `../resources/wikipedia/processedWiki/` folder, the first step is to extract entity and mention statistics (e.g., how many times the mention `London` is pointing to Wikipedia page of the capital of the UK and how many times to `London,_Ontario`).
 Statistics are still divided in the n-folders consituting the output of the WikiExtractor and will be saved in the `../resources/wikipedia/extractedResources/Store-Counts/` folder as json files.
 The script will also store a .json file for each entity, with all its aspects (i.e., sections, see [here](https://madoc.bib.uni-mannheim.de/49596/1/EAL.pdf) to know more about Entity-Aspect Linking) in the `Pages/` folder.
-You should run the script from the main directory as:
+You should run the script as:

 ```
-python preprocessing/wikipediaprocessing/extract_freq_and_pages.py
+python extract_freq_and_pages.py
 ```
 Note that if you have set up the `test` mode, you can run the script using the flag `-t`, which will consider only a sub-part of the corpus.

 Next, you can aggregate all entity and mention counts in single `.json` file and save them in the `extractedResources/` folder by running:
 ```
-python preprocessing/wikipediaprocessing/aggregate_all_counts.py
+python aggregate_all_counts.py
 ```
 As above, you can run the script in test mode using the flag `-t`, if you have set it up.